When Timothy Leary famously turned on, tuned in, and dropped out, he took a lot of people with him.

-Leary’s father, a dentist, abandoned his family in 1933 when his own father died and he discovered his inheritance was squandered.
+Leary’s father, a dentist, abandoned his family in 1933.
+His own father had died and squandered his inheritance.

-Leary was kicked out of high school, expelled from Holy Cross, silenced at West Point, expelled from the University of Alabama and fled to Europe — twice.
+Leary was kicked out of high school, expelled from Holy Cross, silenced at West Point and expelled from the University of Alabama.
+He also fled to Europe — twice.
 But by his 40th year he had earned a PhD from the University of California at Berkeley and established a career as a psychologist.
 He moved to Newton Center after he won an appointment as a lecturer in clinical psychology at Harvard University in Cambridge.
 Leary was also affiliated with Harvard’s Center for Research in Personality and oversaw the Harvard Psilocybin Project.

 From 1960-62, he studied the effects of psychedelic drugs on personality, documenting the mystical and religious experiences they produced.
 Some of the experiments with grad students, professors and religious scholars were academically sound and above board; but Leary also used LSD, mushrooms and marijuana recreationally.

 He was fired from Harvard after the Harvard Crimson printed stories expressing concerns about the safety and validity of his experiments.
-They were written by reporter Andrew Weil – yes, that Andrew Weil.
+Reporter Andrew Weil – yes, that Andrew Weil — wrote the stories.

 Leary went on to become a leader of the ‘60s counterculture movement, publishing books about spirituality and mysticism and partying with the rich and famous.
 He coined the phrase “tune in, turn on, drop out.”
 Richard Nixon called him “the most dangerous man in America.”

 The largesse of three Mellon heirs – Peggy, Tommy and Billy Hitchcock – allowed Leary to set up a commune in a Millbrook, N.Y., mansion.
-There they were routinely raided by the local assistant district attorney, G. Gordon Liddy, who never managed to bust Leary.
+There the local assistant district attorney, G. Gordon Liddy, routinely raided but never managed to bust Leary.

 Leary was arrested several times in the late ‘60s.
 He briefly ran for governor of California (John Lennon wrote his campaign song, “Come Together.”)
-His political aspirations were cut short in 1970 by a 20-year prison sentence for drug possession.
+A 20-year prison sentence for drug possession in 1970 cut short his His political aspirations.
 As an incoming prisoner he was given psychological tests that he himself had designed, so he gamed the test and got committed to a low-security facility.
 Bernadine Dohrn and the Weather Underground helped him escape.
 Leary and his wife fled to Algeria, where they were granted asylum but were held hostage by Eldridge Cleaver and his “government in exile.”

-Leary returned to the U.S. and prison, where he was set free by Gov. Jerry Brown in 1976.
+Leary returned to the U.S. and prison, where Gov. Jerry Brown set him free in 1976.
 He spent the next two decades proselytizing about space travel, cryogenics and the Internet.
 He died in 1996 of prostate cancer.

 Jack Kerouac, Lowell native and Beat writer, got high with Leary and Allen Ginsburg in the fall of 1960 in New York City.
 Leary described Kerouac as “one unhappy kid.”

-- Walter Clark professor of psychology of religion at Andover Newton Theological School and dean of Hartford Seminary.
+He was professor of the psychology of religion at Andover Newton Theological School and dean of Hartford Seminary.
 He and Leary conducted the Good Friday (or Marsh Chapel) Experiment, in which 20 students from Andover Newton Theological Seminary took either psilocybin or placebos in a chapel on Good Friday.

-Charles Olson, an American modernist poet known as the Bard of Gloucester.
+Charles Olson, an American modernist poet, was known as the Bard of Gloucester.
 After one session with Leary, Olson wrote on a questionnaire that psilocybin “creates the love feast” and “should be available to anyone.”

-- Polish bank robber from Worcester: He was one of six inmates at Concord State Prison who participated in the first session of a study to determine whether psilocybin and psychotherapy could help reduce recidivism.
+The Worcester bank robber belonged to a group of six inmates at Concord State Prison.
+They participated in the first session of a study to determine whether psilocybin and psychotherapy could help reduce recidivism.

-- Robert Lowell: Called the last of the influential American public poets, Lowell was a Boston Brahmin who suffered from manic depression.
+Called the last of the influential American public poets, Lowell suffered from manic depression.
 Leary gave him LSD in New York.
-Lowell told Leary, “Now I know what Blake and St. John of the Cross were talking about,” he said.
+Lowell told Leary, “Now I know what Blake and St. John of the Cross were talking about.”

 Abbie Hoffman: We’re going to go out on a limb here and presume Leary got high with political dissident Hoffman, a Worcester, Mass., native.
-In early 1968, Leary was invited to meet Hoffman to discuss a coalition of “his people,” the hippies, with Hoffman’s political activists, the “Yippies.”
+In early 1968, Leary met Hoffman to discuss a coalition of “his people,” the hippies, with Hoffman’s political activists, the “Yippies.”

-- Ram Dass: He was born Richard Alpert in Newton, Mass., the son of George Albert, president of the New York, New Haven and Hartford Railroad, one of the founders of Brandeis University and the Albert Einstein College of Medicine.
+Ram Dass was born Richard Alpert in Newton, Mass., the son of George Albert, president of the New York, New Haven and Hartford Railroad, one of the founders of Brandeis University and the Albert Einstein College of Medicine.
 He was Leary’s close friend and partner in psychedelics at Harvard and for years thereafter, until he found his guru in India and became Ram Dass.